hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

 </p>

-Besu's conflict detection strategy is intentionally basic, to simplify debugging and edge cases.
+Besu's conflict detection strategy is intentionally simple to minimize edge cases.
 With this approach to parallel transaction execution, [around 40% of transactions do not require replay](#metrics), indicating its effectiveness.
-In the future, enhancements will be implemented to refine the detection strategy and reduce false positives.
+In the future, the conflict detection strategy may be refined to reduce false positives.

-You can enable this early access feature using the `--Xbonsai-parallel-tx-processing-enabled` option.
+You can enable parallel transaction execution using the `--Xbonsai-parallel-tx-processing-enabled` option.

 ## Metrics